 - How much you plan to put down on your home

-What Is the Minimum Down Payment Required for a Mortgage?
+What is the Minimum Down Payment Required for a Loan?

 This all depends on the loan you are applying for.
 The traditional amount is 20% down but there are so many options that require much less.
 A USDA loan financing requires zero down as long as the property meets the guidelines.